oneapi-src/oneAPI-samples/DirectProgramming/Fortran/DenseLinearAlgebra/optimize-integral/README.md

 | Optimized for                     | Description
 |:---                               |:---
 | OS                                | macOS* with Xcode* installed
-| Software                          | Intel&reg; oneAPI Intel&reg; Fortran Compiler
+| Software                          | Intel&reg; oneAPI Intel® Fortran Compiler
-| What you will learn               | Optimization using the Intel&reg; Fortran compiler
+| What you will learn               | Optimization using the Intel® Fortran compiler
 | Time to complete                  | 15 minutes

 ## Purpose

-The Intel&reg; Fortran Compiler can optimize applications for performance.
+The Intel® Fortran Compiler can optimize applications for performance.
 The primary compiler option is -O followed by a numeric optimization "level" from 0 requesting no optimization to 3, which requests all compiler optimizations for the application.
 The -O optimization levels are:

    * O0 - No optimizations
    * O1 - Enables optimizations for speed and disables some optimizations that increase code size and affect speed.
    * O2 - Enables optimizations for speed.
 This is the generally recommended optimization level.
 Vectorization is enabled at O2 and higher levels.
    * O3 - Performs O2 optimizations and enables more aggressive loop transformations such as Fusion, Block-Unroll-and-Jam, and collapsing IF statements.

-Read the [Intel&reg; Fortran Compiler Developer Guide and Reference](https://software.intel.com/content/www/us/en/develop/documentation/fortran-compiler-developer-guide-and-reference/top.html) for more information about these options.
+Read the [Intel® Fortran Compiler Developer Guide and Reference](https://software.intel.com/content/www/us/en/develop/documentation/fortran-compiler-developer-guide-and-reference/top.html) for more information about these options.

 Some of these compiler optimizations use features and options that can restrict program execution to specific architectures.